osaigh/Stock/README.md

 * A react based web client that authenticates the user using the Stock.IdentityServer and retrieves data from the Stock.API

+### Stock.WebClientAngular

+* An Angular based web client that authenticates the user using the Stock.IdentityServer and retrieves data from the Stock.API

 ### Stock.MarketUpdater

 * A c# console application that periodically updates the Stocks data.